 He turns to follow the traintracks as soon as they come in view.
 Trying.
 Trying.
 Well, heck if he knew it doesn't hurt, and heck if it makes a difference anyway.
 He's inclined to believe that much is a given, but still.

-But he tried, didn't he?
+But Ninten tried, didn't he?
 And he was trying then, wasn't he?
 Even though he knew just what Claus is and what Lucas has done and all the things Ness didn't want to think about.
+He's sure know, he's sure he has underestimated Ninten severely.
+He's the best telepath out of them all, he should've guessed, but he's sure now that Ninten does know the whole story, he just probably didn't care that Claus is some sort of aberrant creature.

 He grins down at him, knees on the soft grass (ah, he does kind of like that, too, he supposes, but how he wishes he were wearing shorts), Ninten sprawled awkwardly between them, and gives him no time to move away, pulling him into an embrace as soon as he sits up.
 "Hey."